whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

 # 1.3-and-1.4-Assessment - Libhub

 ## **About**
 Welcome to Libhub.
 A library, borrowing/lending, website using Flask, SQlite using the ORM Flask-SQLalchemy, Flask-Login, Bootstrap 5, SCSS and Javascript.
 This assessment was made for the Level 1, 1.3 and 1.4, Digital Technologies Standards for NCEA.
 This project took approximately 20 hours to develop.
+Completed on the 8th of Novemeber 2022.

 ### My Purpose
 My purpose for the assessment is to develop a place where my friends can borrow and lend books to each other, all in one place, using the website as a hub *(hence the name Libhub)* to track the process of borrowing and lending books.